sshiyy/MAD24_P01_Team4/README.md

 There will be a product page with all the items displayed and a + - button for users to add the quantity they want into the cart.
-The items added into the cart will then appear in the cart page with the quantities and prices.
+The items added into the cart will then appear in the cart page with the quantities and prices as well as the total price for all the items in the cart.
 Users can also increase or decrease the quanitity of the items in the cart page.
+If users wants to add on items they can do so by pressing the 'X' button which leads them back into the product page.
 ```
 ```
 3. Make payment - Ming Qi